Centro de Documentación Musical de Andalucía

 Musical Documentation Center of Andalusia (CDMA) is an organization created in 1987 by the Ministry of Culture of the Junta de Andalucía to recover, preserve, catalog, classify and disseminate the musical heritage created in or related to Andalusia in all forms.

 Its current director is the musicologist Reynaldo Fernández Manzano.
 The singer Esteban Valdivieso (died 2008) was a director.

+It is located at C / Carrera del Darro 29-18010 Granada.